-3.4.3.2.4 Generate SUVR Image
+3.6.3.3.1 Generate SUVR image

-- Once a reference region has been applied to the scan, and either before target region measurement, or afterward, a SUVR image (or DVR in the case of a fully dynamic scan) can optionally be generated by dividing each voxel value by the reference region mean. - This is useful for visual comparison and evaluation of images, regardless of which regions are to be measured quantitatively.
+There are two ways to generate SUVR values.
+In one case, the SUVR image can be generated, and then each target region measurement constitutes a SUVR value, as there is no need to divide by the reference region, which is 1.
+In the other case, SUVR values are generated by measuring values in target regions and dividing each by the value measured in the reference region.
+Once-To generate a SUVR image, once a reference region has been applied to the scan (i.e. the boundaries aligned with the scan), and either before target region measurement, or afterward, athe SUVR image (or DVR in the case of a fully dynamic scan) can optionally be generated by dividing each voxel value by the reference region mean.

+This is useful for visual comparison and evaluation of images, regardless of which regions are to be measured quantitatively.
 Once an SUVR image has been generated, target VOIs can also be applied and measured without further division by a reference region value.